In general, testing for the human immunodeficiency virus (HIV) is a 2-step process that involves a screening test and

 Negative tests do not rule out HIV infection.
-There is a period of time (called the "window period") between HIV infection and the appearance of anti-HIV antibodies that can be measured.
+There is a period of time, called the window period, between HIV infection and the appearance of anti-HIV antibodies.
+During this period, antibodies usually cannot be measured.

-If a person might have acute or primary HIV infection, and is in the "window period," a negative HIV ELISA and Western blot will not rule out HIV infection.
-More tests for HIV will need to be done.
+If a person might have acute or primary HIV infection and is in the window period, a negative HIV ELISA and Western blot will not rule out HIV infection.
+More tests for HIV are needed.